So, you say you want to visit the railroad....

 Public loading is done at our loading Platform Located by the McClain Cabin.
 Five generations of McClains were raised in this historic cabin, which is believed to be the oldest home in Johnson County.
 The cabin was moved to this site about 30 years ago.
 During the Heart Nut Festival the Cabin is used for displays and usually has weavers and spinners on the front porch.

 Parking is available at the McClain Cabin Station.
 This is the place where all public passengers are required to board the train.
-The route covers a distance of approximately 9 scale miles (6000 feet)and takes approximately 20 minutes.
+The route covers a distance of approximately 10.25 scale miles (6700 feet) and takes approximately 15 - 20 minutes.
 Most passengers de-train at The Woodlands Station, a short walk to the McClain Cabin parking area.
 Other passengers may choose to disembark at either Nebo Station, or Whistle Stop Station.

 To offset club expenses, a small fee is charged for the trip.
 The route costs $4.00 per person.
-The club can only accept cash for the fares.
-Small bills are appreciated.
+We now accept credit cards, if paying by cash small bills are appreciated.
 Thank you for understanding that we have expenses that must be met.

 Your engineer and conductor will make your journey safe and fun.
 Please be on your best behavior and ensure that your children are too.
 The engineer and/or the conductor has the right to stop the train and remove passengers who are a danger to themselves or other passengers.
 Please review the Track Safety page for information about proper behavior on the trains.